Lurs

-The Lurs, Lors or Luris (لر) are an Iranian people living in western and southern Iran.
-The four Luri branches are the Bakhtiari, Mamasani, Kohgiluyeh and Lur proper, who are principally linked by the Luri language.
+The Lurs, Lors or Luris (لر) are an Iranian people living mainly in western and southern Iran.
+The main Lur subgroups include the Bakhtiari, Mamasani, Kohgiluyeh, and Lur proper, who are principally linked by the Luri language.
+There are additionally several smaller Lur subgroups.

-Lorestan province is named after the Lurs, but not all Lurs live in Lorestan, nor are all the inhabitants of Lorestan ethnic Lurs.
+Lorestan province is named after the Lurs.
+However, not all Lurs live in Lorestan, nor are all the inhabitants of Lorestan ethnic Lurs.
 Many Lurs live in other provinces of Iran including Fars, Chaharmahal and Bakhtiari, Kohgiluyeh and Boyer-Ahmad, Khuzestan, Hamadan, Isfahan, Tehran southern Ilam province, and Genaveh county in Bushehr province.

 Origin

 Ancestry

-There are several disputes over the origin of the Lurs, but they are believed to be of Elamite and Kassite origin.
+There are several disputes over the origin of the Lurs.
+However, they are believed to be of Elamite and Kassite origin.
+Iranist and historian Walther Hinz described the Elamites as possible "Proto-Lurs", while The Cambridge Ancient History suggests that the Lurs may have preserved the ancient name of the Lullubi.

 Name

-The first sighting of the word Lur is in the writings of some historians and geographers of the 10th century and later in the form of اللر, اللور, and لور (Lur).
-Hamdallah Mustawfi in Tarikh-i guzida (1330 AD) referred to the settlement of Luri tribes in Levant and then their mass migration towards the current Luri-inhabited areas.
-There are several hypotheses that discuss the origin of the name Lur or Lor, prominent amongst them is its attribution to a person called Lur or Lohraseb and some believe that the name refers to the area of first settlement of this ethnic group.
-The word Ler or Lir (literally forest or forest mountain) is a probable source for this word.
+The term "Lur" was first mentioned after the Islamic conquest of Iran.
+In early Islamic sources, "Lūr", or "Bilād al-Lūr" (ﺑﻼد اﻟﻠﻮر), was a region between Khuzestan province and Isfahan city.
+Thus, it was believed that the name Lur originally derived from the name of the region and later came to be the name of the tribes living in the region.
+While the term Lur was first used in a geographic context in the 4th Islamic century, it was first used in an ethnic context in the 5th century.
+The first mention of the Luri tribes was in Vis and Rāmin, a famous Persian story, specifically a line stating "the world was saved from thieves and pickpockets, from the Kurds and the Lurs, and from bandits and Ayyārs."
+Its historic plural form is Alvar (Persian: الوار), historically referred to both ethnic Lurs as well as "pastoral nomads as an occupational entity."
+It was agreed that the term "Lur" was originally regional and later came to refer to the local tribes, and that "Luri" was a demonym, meaning "attributed to Lur", with Lur being the region from Khuzestan to Isfahan mentioned in early Islamic sources.